-Keynotes and plenaries will be recorded and available on the conference website a week after the event concludes.
+The keynote and plenary will be recorded and available on the conference website a week after the event concludes.

 Dr. Heidi R. Lewis

-Heidi R. Lewis is the David Lucile Packard Professor of Feminist & Gender Studies at Colorado College and Editor-in-Chief of Oxford Bibliographies in Gender & Women’s Studies.
+Heidi R. Lewis is the immediate past president of the National Women’s Studies Association (NWSA), the 22nd president of the organization.
+Lewis is the David Lucile Packard Professor of Feminist & Gender Studies at Colorado College and Editor-in-Chief of Oxford Bibliographies in Gender & Women’s Studies.
 Her scholarship and teaching are primarily focused on feminism (emphasis Black Feminism), Hip Hop (emphasis Rap), and media studies.
+She is Series Editor of Expanding Frontiers: Interdisciplinary Approaches to Studies of Women, Gender, and Sexuality (University of Nebraska Press).

 Most recently, Lewis published Make Rappers Rap Again: Interrogating the Mumble Rap “Crisis” (August 2025), the first in the Oxford University Press Theorizing African American Music Series.
 Previously, she published In Audre’s Footsteps: Transnational Kitchen Table Talk (edition assemblage, 2021), as well as book chapters and articles in the second volume of Rethinking Women’s and Gender Studies, Womanism Rising, The Cultural Impact of Kanye West, the Journal of Popular Culture, the Journal of Black Sexuality and Relationships, and Unteilbar: Bündnisse gegen Rassismus.
 She has also contributed to NewBlackMan, NPR, Ms., KRCC, Bitch, and Act Out and given talks at Vanderbilt, the Motherhood Initiative for Research and Community Involvement, Portland State, the U.S. Olympic Committee, the Kampagne für Opfer Rassistischer Polizeigewalt, and many other organizations in the U.S., Canada, and Germany.